Low key photography lighting tips for dramatic photos

 Unlike the light and airy feel of high key photos, low key photos are moody and dramatic.
 Although low key photos are often converted to black and white to add to the contrast and darkness of the image, it’s just as possible to have color low key photos.

-The dominance of darks in low key portraits is easy to spot when you look at the histogram as you’ll see that most of the information is bunched up on the left side of the histogram.
+The dominance of darks in low key portraits is easy to spot when you look at the histogram.
+You’ll see that most of the information is bunched up on the left side of the your camera’s histogram.

-That’s not to say that there won’t be any peaks over on the right of the histogram (the highlights) or in the middle (the midtones), but it will be minimal.
+That’s not to say that there won’t be any peaks over on the right of the histogram (the highlights) or in the middle (the midtones), but it’ll be minimal.

 How do you light low key photos?